angular/angular/aio/content/guide/http.md

 ### Requesting a typed response

-Notice that in the above example, the `subscribe` callback uses bracket notation to extract the data values.
-You can't write `data.heroesUrl` because TypeScript correctly complains that the data object from the service does not have a `heroesUrl` property.
-The `HttpClient.get()` method parsed the JSON server response into the anonymous Object type, and Angular doesn't know what properties that object has.

 You can structure your `HttpClient` request to declare the type of the response object, to make consuming the output easier and more obvious.
 Specifying the response type acts as a type assertion during the compile time.